Richards College Student FAQs

 Richards College graduates can be found all over the world in a variety of organizations and positions.
 Our graduate program alumni have progressed in their careers to hold positions such as: President, Executive Vice President, Senior Vice President, Chief Financial Officer, Professor, and Dean, among others.
 Alumni also hold positions at a variety of companies: local, national and international.

 To ensure you are developing the knowledge and skills to support your professional goals, Richards College faculty and staff are always available to discuss career options and opportunities.
 In addition, support and events are offered in conjunction with UWG’s Career Services, including specially hosted recruiting and career events for business students.
-Follow the Richards College event calendar or check in with your advisor to find out more.
+Follow the events calendar or check in with your advisor to find out more.

 In addition to their “real world” expertise, Richards College faculty members are known for their approachability and commitment to student development.
 Richards College's small class sizes allow for high student-faculty interaction and discussion.
 After class, students can seek advice from faculty during their office hours, as well as email them with questions.
 Richards College faculty members oversee student organizations and clubs and join students on trips to study abroad.
 Students can also collaborate with faculty on research projects and other academic activities.